Comparison · VERIFIED APRIL 2026

 Final verdict: Ollama vs Open WebUI

 Both Ollama and Open WebUI are strong tools in the chatbot space, but they serve different needs.
-Ollama stands out for completely free, making it ideal for developers wanting private.
-Open WebUI differentiates with best self-hosted chat ui, which benefits users focused on teams wanting a private.
+Ollama is best at completely free — particularly for developers who need private.
+Open WebUI is best at best self-hosted chat ui — particularly for teams focused on teams wanting a private.

-With a 0.1-point rating advantage and 890 reviews, Ollama has the edge in user satisfaction.
+With a 0.1-point rating advantage, Ollama has the edge in user satisfaction.
 The best approach is to try Ollama's free tier and Open WebUI's free tier to see which fits your specific workflow.

 Related comparisons